loning/zeckendorf-hilbert/docs/euler-article/gls-union/01-foundation/02-what-is-causality_en.md

 ### 🔗 Causality = Partial Order

-GLS theory says: **Causal relationships in spacetime are partial order relationships of events!**
+GLS theory **proposes**: **Causal relationships in spacetime might be mathematically equivalent to partial order relationships of events!**

 $$
 A \prec B \quad \Leftrightarrow \quad \text{A is in B's causal past}